akshat3011/akshat3011.github.io/_pages/about.md

 To learn more about me, here is my <a href="/assets/pdf/phd_cv.pdf">CV</a>.

 Currently, I live in Boston.
-In my spare time, I like to go on hikes, travel, read and write poems, and paint.
-Recently, I have been learning to mix drinks &#127864;
+In my spare time, I like to workout, travel, read and write poems, paint, make cocktails.
+Lately, I’ve been learning to sailing ⛵

+I am looking for applied scientist/data scientist **internship opportunities** for **Summer 2026**.
+If you have an interesting opportunity, please reach out at **choube.a@northeastern.edu**.